keegandonley/hypothesis/src/content/docs/mcp.md

 2. Update your webhook URL in your test configuration
 3. Continue testing

-The `webhook-testing` prompt template includes guidance on handling session expiry gracefully.
+The `webhook-testing` prompt template includes guidance on handling session expiry.

 ## Rate Limits